zagatozee/RS-SongLists-CDLC/README.md

 How to use?

-Download the D3DX9_42.dll  file, this replaces the existing CDLC enabling one in your Rockmsith2014 root folder.
+Download the D3DX9_42.dll  file from the "ready to download" folder, this replaces the existing CDLC enabling one in your Rockmsith2014 root folder.
 CDLC will still work just fine.
-Download the RSMods.ini file to yhe same folder as the .dll file - \Rocksmith2014\
+Download the RSMods.ini file to the same folder as the .dll file - \Rocksmith2014\

-Edit the RSMods.ini file to define your 6 shosen song list names and save.
+Edit the RSMods.ini file to define your 6 chosen song list names and save.

 Run Rockmsith2014 from Steam as usual.